SFDO-Tooling/CumulusCI/docs/intro.rst

 The automation defined using CumulusCI is portable.
 It's stored in a source repository and can be run from your local command line, from a continuous integration system, or from a customer-facing installer.
 CumulusCI can run automation on scratch orgs created using the Salesforce CLI, or on persistent orgs like sandboxes, production orgs, and Developer Edition orgs.

+Finally, by way of introduction, CumulusCI is more than just a set of tools.
+It represents our holistic approach to product development.
+Rather than focusing on just the org (the [org development model](https://trailhead.salesforce.com/en/content/learn/modules/org-development-model)) or on the package (the [package development model](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_dev_model)),  Salesforce.org has implemented its own _product delivery model_ using CumulusCI.
+It helps us focus on the customer experience, while also paying attention to technical considerations, such as whether an individual component is best distributed within a package, or as additional unpackaged metadata, or as setup automation that runs before or after a package is installed.

+No matter how much complexity you're managing in your development lifecycle, we invite you to see how you can enhance customers' experience of your products using CumulusCI.
 **Build for anyone.** Automation defined using CumulusCI can support all roles working on a project:

 * *Developers* can create new development environments for different feature branches.